 The Very Best Things to Do in Santorini

 Santorini is a stunner.
-Here's what to do while you're there.
+Here's what to do while you're there

 Watch the sunset in Oia

 You simply can’t have a list of things to do in Santorini without having the sunset in Oia at the top.
 It’s the most famous activity to do on the island, and for good reason - the sight of the sun slowly dipping beneath the oceanic horizon off the coast of Santorini is something that everybody should see once in their lifetime.
-The cascade of white buildings, blue domed churches and windmills bathed in the golden hour light is truly breathtaking.
+The cascade of white buildings, blue domed churches, and windmills bathed in the golden hour light is truly breathtaking.
 That said, it would be highly advisable to book a table at a bar or restaurant where you can relax with a glass of wine while the sun does its thing.

-Walk around the real Atlantis
+Discover the real Atlantis

 It’s even been suggested that the Greek island where you’re spending your hard earned holiday was the location of the mythical lost Atlantis.
-To get a sense of what life was like in those times, though, you don’t need to discover Atlantis - you can visit the Akrotiri Archaeological Site.
-Discovered in the 1860s, it dates back to the 17th century B.C. (think about that next time you get depressed after finding yet another grey hair).
+To get a sense of what life was like in those times, however, you don’t need to discover Atlantis - you can visit the Akrotiri Archaeological Site.
+Discovered in the 1860s, it dates back to the 17th century B.C (think about that next time you find another grey hair).
 Once a thriving port town, it’s one of the most important prehistoric settlements in the region.
 Looking at the multi level buildings, pottery, and drainage systems as you stroll through the town, you’ll almost be able to imagine yourself living here.
 Fascinatingly, it’s thought that the former residents left in advance of the huge volcanic eruption, as almost no personal effects were ever found.

 If you’d rather spend the day exploring an actual village, as opposed to a prehistoric one, a trip to Pyrgos can’t be missed off your list of things to do in Santorini.
 The largest preserved village on the island, it’s exceedingly pretty, and a charming way to while away the hours.
-Perched on top of a hill, the village itself is a labyrinth of winding streets, steep stairs and fortified walls.
+Perched on top of a hill, the village itself is a labyrinth of winding streets, steep stairs, and fortified walls.
 There are a number of cute cafes (we recommend getting a coffee frappe) and shops selling local items, and the whole town has views in every direction.
 This is the perfect place to buy gifts for those hard-to-please relatives who turn up every Christmas.
 Don’t miss out on visiting Pyrgos Castle at the very top of the hill either, for a combination of history and beauty.